aronsinkie/week0_starter_network_analysis/README.md

 - setup git and anaconda enviroment
 - cd Breadcrumbsweek0_starter_network_analysis
 - pip install -r requirements.txt
-- More clear discription about how the implementation in the EDA can be found in the notebooks folder.
-There is a notebook called sentiment_analysis.ipynb
+- More clear discription about how the implementation in the EDA can be found in the Src folder.
+There is a notebook called parse_slack_data.ipynb

 Perform EDA analysis to answer the following questions Who are the top and bottom 10  users by